Processing II: Acoustics

 This is how the formants look like in a table

-time f1 f2 f3 f4 f5 filename trialid correction
+time f1 f2 f3 f4 f5 correction filename

 This is how the formants look for a single trial.